pslucas0212/AWS-Technology/README.md

     - Multi-petabyte or exabyte scale
     - Data loaded to S3
     - Securely transported
+ - Studying for the Exam
+   - Snowball Edge
+     - When going into the exam, don't forget the services natively supported by Snowball Edge, like EC2 and Lambda.
+   - Snowball
+     - Remember that Snowball transfers petabytes of data and is cheaper than transferring over the internet
+   - Snowmobile
+     - Don't forget Snowmobile is the largest member of the transport family and supports exabyte-scale data.
+   - DataSync
+     - Don't forget DataSync transfers data online and can be used to replicate data cross-Region or cross-accoun

 #### Analytics
 - A data warehouse is a data storage solution that aggregates massive amounts of historical data from disparate sources.